tehsongxuan/Polymer-Tg-Prediction-and-Polymer-Family-Generalisation/README.md

 ## Value of the Project

-This project demonstrates my ability to:
+The project brings together the following tasks:

 - Translate a materials-science question into a computational study.
 - Audit molecular records before model development.